Raniconduh/paragon/README.md

 See [here](as/README.md) for a list of demo programs and what they do.

+The processor contains 12 compute cores drawing to a 320x240 framebuffer.
+The processor's instruction ROM is programmable, allowing different kernels to be streamed to it.
+Simple modifications, like changing the number of cores, can be done by modifying the respective parameter in `hdl/attrs.sv`.
+Changing some of the other parameters is a little more involved.

 ## Building

+PARAGON is designed for the Spartan-7 XC7S50 FPGA.
+Its smaller brothers may not have enough resources to run the full processor specified here and should therefore be customized.

 All sources are included in `hdl/`.
 The top level file lives at `hdl/synth/core_top.sv`.
 The processor uses a VGA-HDMI converter IP provided by RealDigital.
 The IP is found at `hdl/synth/hdmi_ip`.
 It is configured use RGB 332 (3 bits of red, 3 bits of green, and 2 bits of blue).
+Note that this IP is designed for the Spartan-7 and makes use of Xilinx primitives.
+Building this design for another FPGA will require a different HDMI encoder.

 Aside from the VGA-HDMI IP, the processor requires instantiation of a single Clocking Wizard.
 The wizard takes in the 100MHz clock from the board and outputs